Buying a Home? You are doing the work, get your rebate!

 Sellers, when listing a property, agree to pay the listing agent a fee for selling their property; most often it is a percentage of the sales price of the property.
 Of that total amount of commission, the seller also authorizes a portion to be offered in the Multiple Listing Service to the buyer’s agent that brings a buyer that purchases their property.
 What is most prevalent in Idaho, is a total commission of 6% with 3% being offered to the buyer agent.
 As mentioned above, this is not a standard amount and we expereince a variety of agreements.
-As agents look at property listings in the MLS, the amount being offered to buyer’s agent is disclosed, the total amount being paid to the listing agent by the seller is not.

 In order for us to receive that commission offered to a buyer’s agent, that we might be able to share it with you, we must be your buyer’s agent.
 To establish a buyer’s agent relationship in Idaho, by state regulation, requires that it be in writing.
 So, we will need you contact us to sign that agreement, which also guarantees you your buyer rebate!
 Also, sometimes if there becomes a dispute regarding which agent is owed that commission, procuring cause may be looked at.
 Procuring cause is what agent is responsible for the buyer buying the property.
 What this means is that when you begin looking for your new house or other property, it is important that you have an agent relationship established with us, AND you inform listing agents that you come in contact with, of our relationship.